kingsamanimations/hashmap/README.md

 # hashmap
+A data structure that allows you to store key-value pairs.

-Hand help from references to make this
+Hand help from referencing other users' works to make this.

 # How to test:
 node hashmap.js